 Built-in computer vision algorithms could recognize landmarks and road signs picked up by cameras.
 This would allow a vehicle to distinguish static objects in the changing environment and generate a detailed 3D picture within the embedded navigation system.
 Reducing the amount of data exchanged with the cloud would save the data connection primarily for exchanging missing map information among drivers.
 This would encourage map makers and OEMs to prepare for a new era of crowd-sourced maps.

 Learn about the integral parts of computer vision that enable autonomous cars to see and comprehend the world

 Machine learning and Open Location platforms to teach cars on-the-go

 Most innovative tech companies have introduced their own open location platforms (OLPs) that let a car literally teach itself how to navigate.
 An OLP can help a car manufacturer equip their current models with advanced driver assistance technologies right away instead of having to design new prototypes.
-This cross-industry cooperation between tech companies and auto makers might dramatically speed up the appearance of driverless cars.
+This cross-industry cooperation between tech companies and automakers might dramatically speed up the future of autonomous vehicles.

 An OLP can help a car manufacturer equip their current models with advanced driver assistance technologies right away instead of having to design new prototypes.

 Collaboration between OLP providers and car makers gives companies the opportunity to collect as much traffic data as possible.
-With a growing number of cars equipped with OLP, sensors, and powerful AI solutions, the volume of data on the road environment will increase exponentially.
+With a growing number of cars equipped with OLP, sensors, and even solutions that are considered to be weak AI in automotive, the volume of data on the road environment will increase exponentially.

 Instead of driving endless kilometers worldwide with hundreds of mapping cars to collect traffic data to produce high-resolution maps, millions of regular cars connected to an OLP will provide a detailed picture of the world in record time.